racket/rhombus/shrubbery/0000-shrubbery.md

 As a special rule, if the block that would be created by `:` has one group that is itself a block, then `:` does not create a new block.
-This rule is consistent with the effect of `:` at the end of a line before an indented block (since inserting a blank line has no effect), but it generalizes by allowing an optional `:` before an explicit `{`.
+This rule is consistent with `:` as a knid of redundant indicator for indentation, and it generalizes by allowing an optional `:` before an explicit `{`.
 In fact, any number of optional `:`s can appear.
-All of the following groups are the same:
+The following groups are the same as the earlier examples:

 ```
-hello
-  world
-  universe

-hello:
-  world
-  universe

 hello: {world; universe}

 hello: : : : : world